Expert party wall surveyor in Manchester & Cheshire Call us NOW for an initial *free assessment to see if the Party Wall etc. Act 1996 applies to you.

 When do I need a Party Wall Surveyor or a Party Wall Agreement?

 You need to appoint a Party Wall Surveyor if your neighbour does not consent to the Party Wall Notice that you serve on them, at which point there will be a dispute that requires surveyors to make an award, sometimes called an 'agreement'.
-Most people will however, ask a Party Wall Surveyor to serve the initial notice for them but you can do this part yourself.
+Most people will however, ask a surveyor to serve the initial notice for them but you can do this part yourself.

 Do I need to serve a party wall notice?